 By Kathleen Roberts

 Every dog lover has a favorite dog movie.
 Writers and directors know that having a cute, intelligent dog as a main character will make their movie shine and their wallets bulge.
-But dog lovers don't care.
-They just love to love their favorite dog-stars.

 Over the last few weeks, we’ve gone doggone crazy over those cuddly canines in the theatres.
 From Marley & Me to Hotel for Dogs.
 But what about all of those other flicks featuring our four-legged friends?

 In this PetStyle exclusive, we share the movies that are most commonly loved by families everywhere.
 Read on and see which ones you'll want to add to your movie queue as we present the top 10 dog movies.